fortinmike/Regexer/README.md

 	BOOL match = [@"Hello World!" rx_matchesPattern:@"[a-zA-Z ]+?!"];

 If you would rather extract strings than perform a boolean check for matches, you can do that too.
 When searching for matches using Regexer, you will obtain zero or more `RXMatch` instances.
 Each `RXMatch` represents a single occurrence of the given pattern.
-An `RXMatch` exposes an array of `RXCapture`s (which is also accessible through indexed subscripting).
+An `RXMatch` exposes its text, range and an array of `RXCapture`s (which is also accessible through indexed subscripting).
 The first capture in the array is the whole matched pattern ($0) and the following captures correspond to the pattern's capturing groups ($1, $2, ...).
 Each capture exposes the captured text and its range in the original string.

 ## Usage